molML/BME_data_analysis/doc_programming_01_tips.md

 In what follows, we will give you some tips on how to build programs that are as reliable as possible.

-## Tips for building reliable programs
+## Four tips for building reliable programs

 ### Tip 1.
 Pay attention to algorithm design
 <details close markdown="block">